By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Which brings us to Multiple Personality Disorder.

 The name misled a lot of people into thinking that everyone who had this issue would look like Sybil.
-Truth is that there are lots of variations.
+The truth is that there are lots of variations.
 The new name is “Dissociative Identity Disorder” so while technically, semantically, Multiple Personality Disorder no longer exists, there are still millions of people living with exactly these symptoms; we just call this condition by a new name.

 Watch for an upcoming post on Dissociation Disorders.
 (Yes, there are more than one of these creatures.)